WINN Frequently Asked Questions

 A. Yes.
 The costs (i.e. labour) associated with incremental activities will be deemed eligible for the purposes of WINN.
 For example, a software company has 3 existing employees working on a project that has just been completed, and only requires 1 of those employees to provide ongoing support.
 The company has submitted a WINN application and have indicated that the other 2 employees (who worked on the project that is now complete) would be used to work on the new software development project.
 The salaries of the employees working on that new project would be considered incremental and therefore eligible under WINN.

-A. It is recommended that you consult the Canada Business Network website to access a variety of business plan tools from the BDC and Canada's major banks to ensure that your plan is complete and contains sufficient information to be assessed as a viable business plan.
-Generally, a business plan should include:
+A. It is essential that you review Section 14 of the WINN Applicant Guide and the application requirements, including business and project information requirements outlined in Section 14.
+Failure to include this information will result in your application being screened out.
+It is recommended that you consult the Canada Business Network website (canadabusiness.ca) to access a variety of business plan tools from the BDC and Canada's major banks to ensure that the information you provide is complete and contains sufficient information to be assessed as a viable plan.
+Generally, a plan should include:

 A. Applicants are strongly encouraged to use WD's online application system.
 A guide is available to help applicants with the process.
 Only those applicants with the strongest applications will be invited to participate in the 2nd stage review for further consideration.

 A. The application deadline for WINN is identified through a departmental announcement.
 There may be up to two calls for applications per year.
-For the third WINN intake, applications will be accepted online starting March 14, 2016, until April 13, 2016.
+For the fourth WINN intake, applications will be accepted online starting October 31, 2017, until November 29, 2017.

-A. As WINN funding is competitive and in the spirit of fairness, WD staff will not be assisting applicants to prepare applications or reviewing applications prior to their submission.
-Applicants are encouraged to use available resources, including the WINN Applicant Guide to complete their application.
+A. As WINN funding is competitive and in the spirit of fairness, WD staff will not be assisting applicants with the completion of the Expression of Interest nor will they provide advice on the specific content of a submission.
+Applicants are encouraged to use available resources, including the WINN Applicant Guide to complete the Expression of Interest and Part 2 of the application.
+If you are invited to Stage 2 of WINN, WD staff will be in contact with you to answer any questions you may have in completing the application.

 A. All applicants will receive an acknowledgement notification, confirming that their application has been received.